Subject Requirements

 • Perspective drawings

-• Interpenetration
+• Interpenetration and development

 • Loci of a helix, cams and mechanisms